Hiking and Trips at Camp Mowglis

 Under the guidance of qualified trip leaders who provide a safe and rewarding experience, each dorm learns first-hand how to stay comfortable and enjoy the backcountry.
 These trips are designed to challenge and nurture boys of all ages and skill levels.
 Boys first develop their camping skills in the nurturing environment of camp and then test them out on the trail.
 All Mowglis campers learn to be stewards of the environment and follow the Leave No Trace principles.

-Every Thursday is Trip Day, when each boy or staff member packs a lunch and heads out for a day’s hiking, or to paddling.
+Every Thursday is Trip Day when each boy or staff member packs a lunch and heads out for a day of hiking or paddling.
 Often the whole camp goes to the Franconia Range or Crawford Notch, then each dorm hikes up separate trails to rocky summits for spectacular views.